joliencremers/bpnreg/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Jolien Cremers <joliencremers@gmail.com>'

+Note used as reminder for CRAN maintainers, safe to ignore.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.